Energy Efficiency Maximization for Discrete Activation based NOMA-assisted Pinching-Antenna Systems: Introduction

-This paper therefore investigates the EE maximization problem for downlink NOMA-assisted PASS with discrete PA activation, explicitly accounting for the associated activation power.
-The contributions of this paper are listed as follows: \begin{enumerate}[label=(\roman*), leftmargin=1.4em, itemsep=0.2em] \item A realistic power consumption model which includes the static and PA activating power is firstly proposed.
-The EE objective and constraints are then presented for the subsequent optimization and algorithm design. \item Next, a two-layer optimization algorithm is proposed to solve the EE maximization problem.
-In the outer layer, we determine the PA activating scheme based on matching theory.
-For the inner layer, a closed-form optimal power allocation solution for NOMA systems that utilizes Dinkelbach method is proposed. \item The proposed algorithm is compared with several benchmarks and analyzed under different parameter settings, demonstrating its superior EE performance.
-The convergence performance of the proposed algorithm is further evaluated and the significance of PA activation power in EE maximization is demonstrated. \end{enumerate}
+This paper therefore investigates the EE maximization problem for downlink NOMA-assisted PASS with discrete PA activation power, explicitly accounting for the associated activation power.
+The contributions of this paper are listed as follows: \begin{enumerate}[label=(\roman*), leftmargin=1.4em, itemsep=0.2em] \item A realistic power consumption model which includes the static and PA activating power is proposed, where the number of activated PAs is treated as an optimization variable.

+\item A two-layer optimization algorithm is proposed to solve the EE maximization problem with an EE-oriented matching algorithm PA activation, and a low-complexity Dinkelbach-based algorithm, with closed-form updates.
+The impact of the PA activation power on the power allocation coefficients is further characterized.

+\item The proposed algorithm achieves superior EE performance over the compared benchmarks with fast convergence.
+The significance of PA activation power in EE maximization is demonstrated. \end{enumerate}